Parametric Ap\'{e}ry-type Series and Hurwitz-type Multiple Zeta Values: Ap ery-type series with one parametric binomial coefficient

-In this section, we will use the iterated integrals to prove some interesting results.
-The theory of iterated integrals was developed first by K.T.
+The theory of iterated integrals was developed firstly by K.T.
 Chen in the 1960's \cite{KTChen1971,KTChen1977}.
 It has played important roles in the study of algebraic topology and algebraic geometry in the past half century.
 Its simplest form is